miklevin/Pipulate.com/software.md

 [Flesh-out an N-depth crawler here]

-### Keyword Position Linear Regression
+### Keyword Analysis With Linear Regression

-When it comes to keywords, there are many starting points, and the question of whether you should even be thinking in terms of keywords anymore due to AI.
+It's going to take a few steps to get to the linear regression, which is just a fancy word for line-fitting.
+In other words, we will plot the positions keywords held in search for your site and draw a line to see if it's sloping up or down.
+Those that slope up are opportunity or winners.
+Those that slope down are in danger or losers.
+This is the first version of machine learning before we get to the fancy type.
+Doing linear regression is something every good SEO and Data Scientist should be able to do.

-Well, you've got to start somewhere and where I'm going to start is pulling enough keyword data to do some simple linear regression.
+#### Pulling The Data

-#### Fancy Words for Line-Fitting
+Our first step is pulling the GSC data that we'll be plotting in a time-series.

-Doing linear regression is basically just line-fitting between time-series points and is something any good SEO should be able to do, even before taking up the machine learning stuff.
-It's a lot like ye-old machine learning.
-We start by deciding what time-series increment we want.
-Days is too granular and months is to chunky.
-Weeks?
-Weeks are smooth.
-So let's use our tricks to turn a database into a to-do checklist:
+We're going to use "weekly" date-ranges to keep the overall amount of data small enough to easily manage.
+And so we're going to make the namedtuples that define the API calls and fill them in as keys in a database for record keeping.

-#### GSC Weekly SERPs API Query
+#### Named Tuples For Date Ranges

 ```python
 from datetime import datetime